It is a subset of a broader category of epithelial tumors known as carcinomas.

 It is the removal of a sample of abnormal tissue in the body, which will be examined under a microscope to determine the existence of cancer cells.

-If so, a biopsy can be used to find out if the cancer started at the biopsy site or elsewhere in the body.
+A biopsy can be used to find out if cancer started at the biopsy site or elsewhere in the body.

-This is an x-ray procedure that uses a computer to take detailed, three-dimensional images of abnormal tissue in the body.
+This x-ray procedure uses a computer to take detailed, three-dimensional images of abnormal tissue in the body.

-CT scans are also done during treatment to see if the cancer is responding to treatment.
+CT scans are also done during treatment to see if cancer responds to treatment.

 Magnetic resonance imaging

-MRIs use radio frequency waves to create detailed cross-sectional images of different parts of the body.
+MRIs use radiofrequency waves to create detailed cross-sectional images of different body parts.

 Adenocarcinoma Treatment and Therapy Options

-Adenocarcinoma is often treated by surgically removing the cancerous glandular tissue, as well as some surrounding tissues.
+Adenocarcinoma is often treated by surgically removing the cancerous glandular tissue and some surrounding tissues.

 Minimally invasive surgical methods can help reduce healing time and reduce the risk of infection after surgery.

-This adenocarcinoma treatment option is generally used in combination with surgery and / or chemotherapy.
+This adenocarcinoma treatment option is generally combined with surgery and chemotherapy.